How to Sort a Table in Word

 Q. What should I do after selecting the table?

 A. Go to the “Layout” tab in the toolbar at the top of Word.
-This tab appears when you have the table selected.
+This tab appears once the user selects the table.

 Q. Where can I find the sort option?